How To Write A Press Release Email in 2025

 5. Closing

-Just remember to share your contact details as you would after a press release’s boilerplate copy.
-It’s a way for them to connect with you for additional details.
-Maybe they want a quote on something, maybe their editors need some clarification.
+Remember to share your contact details as you would after a press release’s boilerplate copy.
+This is a way for them to contact you for additional details.
+Maybe they want a quote on something, or maybe their editors need some clarification.

-If you haven’t provided them with your contact details, they can’t get in touch and may not proceed with your press release!
+If you haven’t provided them with your contact details, they can’t reach you and may not proceed with your press release!

 Here’s the closing from our example email above-